hongren2003/hw2_password_strength_checker/README.md

 ### Quit/abort option

-If you don't wish to continue, they may enter "q", "quit", "exit" or directly "Ctrl-c" to abort immediately.
+If you don't wish to continue, you can enter "q", "quit", "exit" or directly "Ctrl-c" to abort immediately.

 ## How to run?